OFA-Sys/Chinese-CLIP/deployment_En.md

 ### Comparative Experimental Setup

-Our experiments were conducted on a single T4 GPU (16GB memory) machine with 16 Intel Xeon (Skylake) Platinum 8163 (2.5GHz) CPU cores and 64GB memory.
+Our experiments are conducted on a single T4 GPU (16GB memory) machine with 16 Intel Xeon (Skylake) Platinum 8163 (2.5GHz) CPU cores and 64GB memory.
 We use the above sample image and one of the candidate texts and perform 100 times of image and text feature extraction for both Pytorch, ONNX, and TensorRT models, taking the average time (ms).
 Taking the speed measurement of ViT-B-16 size model as an example, the code executed under `Chinese-CLIP/` is as follows:

 ```bash
 export CUDA_VISIBLE_DEVICES=0